 There will never be a perfect answer to how a perfect fitting shirt should look.
 But in general, the following are some standards of how a shirt should fit.
+Keep a look out on the 6 areas!

 There should be zero or little crease near the collar or shoulder area.
 However, for gym fanatics with very big back, the chances of have crease near your neck is inevitable but it can be minimized.